 Reading is an integral part of writing.
 Reading for the course is both extensive and intensive.
 It includes useful samples of writing for a variety of audiences.
 You will read stories daily in The New York Times (International) as well as articles and essays on literacy and democracy.
-The following texts are part of the extended investigation we will conduct this year into the relationship between literacy and democracy.
-Reading these texts will help you practice reading to learn, to reflect, and to respond.
-These texts will also serve as writing samples for study and models for imitation.
+The following texts are part of the extended investigation we will conduct this year into the relationship between literacy and democracy; reading these texts, you will practice reading to learn, to reflect, and to respond.
+These texts will also serve as writing samples for study, and models for imitation.
 All of these books are required.